-The drawn corporate loan book (including lease receivables) decreased by nearly 7% in 2017, with new origination of EUR 3.1 billion being offset by (p)repayments, a partial repayment of a commercial real estate legacy portfolio of EUR 260 million and USD and GBP exchange rate effects of - EUR 340 million.
-Excluding these last two items, the drawn corporate loan book would have remained stable in 2017.
+The drawn corporate loan book (including lease receivables) decreased by 5% in 2017, with new origination of EUR 3.1 billion being offset by (p)repayments and USD and GBP exchange rate effects of -EUR 340 million.
+Excluding the currency exchange rate effects the drawn corporate loan book would have remained stable.

 The risk profile of the corporate loan book improved in line with our objectives, driven by both new origination and further repayments and sales of several larger exposures.
-The average expected loss on the performing loan portfolio improved from 35 bps at year-end 2016 to 31 bps.
-The defaulted exposure decreased in 2017 from 6.6% to 4.3% of the total loan exposure and the impaired exposure from 6.3% to 3.3%.
+The average expected loss on the performing loan portfolio improved from 36 bps at year-end 2016 to 32 bps.
+The defaulted exposure decreased in 2017 from 4.8% to 4.5% of the total loan exposure and the impaired exposure from 4.5% to 3.5%.

-The mortgage loan portfolio (netted with the related savings from endowment policies) grew in 2017 by more than 3% to EUR 9.1 billion from EUR 8.8 billion, supported by origination for own book of EUR 1.2 billion and a portfolio acquisition of EUR 0.2 billion.
-NIBC's mortgage loan portfolio consists of three parts: Buy-to-Let mortgage loans originated since 2015, owner occupied mortgage loans originated since 2013 and owner occupied mortgage loans originated before the crisis.
+The Mortgage Loan portfolio (netted with the related savings from endowment policies) grew in 2017 by more than 3% to EUR 9.1 billion from EUR 8.8 billion, supported by origination for own book of EUR 1.2 billion and a portfolio acquisition of EUR 0.2 billion.
+NIBC's Mortgage Loan portfolio consists of three parts: buy to let mortgage loans originated since 2015, owner occupied mortgage loans originated since 2013 and owner occupied mortgage loans originated before the crisis.

-- Since the crisis, we have made significant choices regarding our business model and mortgage loans originated since 2013 - both owner occupied and Buy-to-Let - are held to maturity and accounted for at amortised cost; - The mortgage loans originated before the crisis are valued at fair value through profit or loss (FVtPL).
+- Since the crisis, we have made significant choices regarding our business model and mortgage loans originated since 2013 - both owner occupied and buy to let - are held to maturity and accounted for at amortised cost; - The mortgage loans originated before the crisis are valued at fair value through profit or loss (FVtPL).
 This valuation method was chosen when IFRS was first adopted, reflecting the 'originate to distribute' business model NIBC had at that time.
 As since the crisis we have made other choices regarding our business model for mortgage loans, these loans, although still accounted for at FVtPL, are in practice now also hold to maturity.
 At the end of 2017, a EUR 97 million (31 December 2016: EUR 98 million) positive revaluation before tax on the outstanding mortgage loans and related hedges was accounted for in our balance sheet due to credit spread movements.
 This revaluation amount can be broken down into a before tax revaluation gain on the mortgage loans of EUR 321 million and a before tax revaluation loss on the related hedging swaps of EUR 224 million.